adam-d-wood/Nexus2/README.md

 An info page detailing the rules of the game is currently in production.

-The long term plan is to add online functionality
+The long term plan is to add online functionality.